How does a slide projector work?

 What is an Old Slide Projector?

-A slide projector is a device projecting photographic slides onto a screen.
-It’s also sometimes incorrectly called a slide viewer which is typically a hand held device with batteries).
-It consists of a light source, a lens system, a slide carrier or tray, and a focusing mechanism.
-Slides are typically small, transparent film positives mounted in a cardboard or plastic frame, and they are loaded into the slide carrier or tray.
-When the projector is turned on, the light source illuminates the slide, and the lens system focuses the image onto a screen or wall.
+A slide projector projects photographic slides onto a screen.
+Some people mistakenly call it a slide viewer (which is typically a handheld device with batteries).
+The projector comprises a light source, a lens system, a slide carrier or tray, and a focusing mechanism.
+Slides are usually small, transparent film positives mounted in a cardboard or plastic frame, and users load them into the slide carrier or tray.
+When you turn on the projector, the light source illuminates the slide, and the lens system focuses the image onto a screen or wall.

 Decades ago, slide projectors or viewers were extremely popular, especially for educational purposes.
 However, the digital age brought about a technological revolution that surpassed its usefulness.